Presto Magix: Use

 Presto Magix were usually a comic book formatted set which was sold at stores like Kmart as well as supermarkets in England, Puerto Rico, Canada and the United States.
 It contained a sheet of rub-on dry transfer decals and a background, on which players could place the decals at any place or position on the background the user wished.
 The decal was applied to the background by scribbling on the paper over the decal with a pencil or similar object.

 Larger, boxed sets were also available.

 Branding

-Many popular television shows, movies and entertainers of the era were featured, such as Popeye, Zorro, Mighty Mouse, The Lone Ranger, Buck Rogers, Flash Gordon, Jabberjaw, Yogi Bear, The Flintstones, Richie Rich, Dynomutt, Scooby-Doo, Sesame Street, Masters of the Universe, E.T. the Extra-Terrestrial, The Dukes of Hazzard, Star Wars and G.I.
+Many popular television shows, movies and entertainers of the era were featured, such as Popeye, Zorro, Mighty Mouse, Lone Ranger, Buck Rogers, Flash Gordon, Jabberjaw, Yogi Bear, The Flintstones, Richie Rich, Dynomutt, Scooby-Doo, Laff-A-Lympics, Bugs Bunny, Sesame Street, Masters of the Universe, E.T. the Extra-Terrestrial, The Dukes of Hazzard, Star Wars, and G.I.
 Joe.
 DC and Marvel superheroes were also licensed for multiple sets each - Thor, Wonder Woman, Superman, Batman, Spider-Man, The Incredible Hulk and many others, as well as Michael Jackson were featured on Presto Magix sets.
 The WWE, then known as WWF, also licensed Presto Magix.

 Broad topics that required no licenses were also covered in the 1970s.